WLUM-FM: Top 40 (1991–1994)

-Alternative (1994-1998)
+Alternative (1994–1998)

 By 1994, WLUM began tweaking their on-air presentation.
 Hip-hop was slowly being phased out and more modern rock was added to the playlist, due to Davis' desire to distance his station from the violent image of most rap and hip-hop music, after finding out that the station had begun to carry a nightly hour of uncensored music after the FCC's "safe harbor" regulations were not in effect (a record homicide count in Milwaukee and several area violent crimes also played into the re-shift).
 This began to occur in earnest on December 1, 1993, when Wauwatosa West High School assistant principal Dale Breitlow was murdered by a former student, and the station immediately pulled Dr. Dre's "Dre Day" and Eazy-E's "Real Compton City G's" in reaction, dropping their usual music and allowing those affected to call-in about how the shooting affected them.
-The modern rock music was well received by listeners, and in October of that year, the station adopted modern rock full-time, as "New Rock 102ONE".
+The modern rock music was well received by listeners, and in October of that year, the station adopted modern rock full-time, as "New Rock 102ONE", leaving the Milwaukee market without a Top 40 station until the launch of WXSS-FM in 1998.

-Adult alternative (1998-1999)
+Adult alternative (1998)

 Over the years, the format underwent much tweaking.
-After adding more classic rock tracks to the playlist, the station began a brief run with an adult album alternative format on June 23, 1998, at 5:00 PM.
-After stunting with elevator music, a voice broke said, "Thank you for holding.
-This concludes our broadcast day."
-This was followed by Jimi Hendrix's version of The Star-Spangled Banner to launch the new format.
+After adding more classic rock tracks to the playlist, the station shifted to an adult album alternative format at 5 p.m. on June 23, 1998, and rebranded as simply “102ONE WLUM.”
 Artists played during this era included Rolling Stones, Nirvana, Melissa Etheridge, Led Zeppelin, Dave Matthews Band, and The Doors.

-Active rock (1999-2002)
+Active rock (1998-2002)

-The move was unsuccessful, so in December, WLUM switched to hard rock with the syndicated Mancow Muller in the morning.
+The move was unsuccessful, so in December 1998, WLUM switched to hard rock with the syndicated Mancow Muller in the morning, and rebranded again as “Rock 102ONE.”
 They initially avoided much of the then-popular nu metal music that WLZR played, but added a great deal to the playlist by 2001.
 Nonetheless, they were consistently a distant second to market leader WLZR.

-As a straight-ahead rock station, WLUM experienced some of its lowest ratings levels ever, with the bottom coming after the September 11 attacks, which caused many rock stations to shift quickly from hard rock tracks inappropriate for play in the aftermath and change away from aggressive formats.
+As a straight-ahead rock station, WLUM experienced some of its lowest ratings ever, with the bottom coming after the September 11 attacks, which caused many rock stations to shift quickly from hard rock tracks inappropriate for play in the aftermath and change away from aggressive formats.